-While it may be needed in certain cases, it is advised that you avoid in person collection.
+While it may be needed in certain cases, it is advised that you avoid in-person collection.
 This means that all packages are dropped at the door so as to prevent contact with delivery workers, thus reducing the chances of contamination.
 Also, as an additional precaution, wearing gloves while picking up packages, washing your hands after collection and disinfecting the products is advised.

 6. What are the restrictions levied in Red Zones?

 Red Zones are described as the areas that have confirmed cases of Coronavirus.
-The local government then seals off these areas as a measure to prevent spread of the virus.
+The local government then seals off these areas as a measure to prevent the spread of the virus.
 Hence, movement within these zones is restricted.
 But that does not mean that the area is completely blocked off.
 Deliveries are still possible but are only dropped at the entry of buildings.
-The residents of a red zone are under self quarantine and are not allowed to move out of the area for 14 days, so the only way to collect supplies is via delivery.
+The residents of a red zone are under self-quarantine and are not allowed to move out of the area for 14 days, so the only way to collect supplies is via delivery.

 7. What are the necessary precautions with food items?